sy2002/gbc4mega65/README.md

 * Only plays cartridges that do not need extra RAM in the cartridge ("Cartridge RAM")
 * VGA 800x600 @ 60 Hz and audio via 3.5mm audio jack - no HDMI
-* No joystick support
-* No options menu, yet (no configuration possibilities such as "switch to Game Boy classic without color", palette switching, ...)
 * In some games, there is a flickering rightmost column and/or bottom scanline
 * Only shows ~200 files per folder